-The voltage output to the V_0 pin is V{CC} .
-When this voltage is used directly as the LCD drive power supply, the V_0 and V_1 pins should be shorted.
+The voltage output to the V_0 pin is either V{CC} or the 5 V output from the step-up conversion power supply circuit.
+When either of these voltages is used directly as the LCD drive power supply, the V_0 and V_1 pins should be shorted.
 Also, connecting a variable resistance, R, between the V_0 and V_1 pins makes it possible to adjust the voltage applied to the V_1 pin, and so to provide luminance adjustment for the LCD panel.